darius-daniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories - A script that counts the number of directories and sub-directories, including hidden directories.
 The current amd parent directories, however, should not be taken into account

 12-newest_files - A script that displays the 10 newest files in the current directory.

+13-unique - A script that takes a list of words as input and prints only words that appear exactly once
+	Input format: One line, one word
+	Output format: One line, one word
+	Words should be sorted